CanSat: Camera

+Cansats can also be used for 3d mapping.

 Accelerometer

 This system is made of one or more accelerometers in different axes.
 All the accelerometers aside allow to measure accelerations in coordinated axes.
 Accelerometers can be used to collect data or to determine position (by integration).
 The best accelerometers made to determine positions are called Inertial Navigation System INS.
 These are used on some CanSat models.
 The uncertainty of this system depends on the error when calibrating sensors.
 The pros of this system go from the fact that GPS is not needed, to immunity to magnetic interference.
 This allows multiple locations inside the CanSat.

 Some of the most used accelerometers are: